 - When first switching over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating properly and heating your home’s air.

-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
-Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being used.
+Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can lead to failed blower motors, mold or mildew in your air ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
 What Does a Furnace Tune-Up Include?

 4. Is your Furnace Receiving Electricity?